cosmos/gaia/docs/roadmap/cosmos-hub-release-log.md

-# The Cosmos Hub Roadmap
+# Cosmos Hub Release Log

-This Cosmos Hub roadmap serves as a reference for the current planned features of upcoming releases, as well as providing a record of past releases.
+This Cosmos Hub release log serves as a reference for the current planned features of upcoming releases, as well as providing a record of past releases.

 ## Delta Upgrade (Completed July 12, 2021)